Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/flexcom/usart/flexcom_usart_echo_interrupt/readme.md

     ![output](images/output_flexcom_usart_echo_blocking.png)

-8. Type a line of characters and press the Enter key (*NOTE: Number of characters entered before pressing enter key must be less than 256*))
+8. Type 10 characters
-9. Entered line will be echoed back and the LED is toggled
+9. Entered characters will be echoed back and the LED is toggled
 10. The following table provides the LED names

     | Board      | LED Name                                    |